Work and Entry (6)

 Jesus took on the appearance of a Jew, conformed to the attire of the Jews, and grew up eating Jewish food.
 This is His normal human aspect.
 But today the incarnate flesh takes on the form of a citizen of Asia and grows up in the nation of the great red dragon.
 These do not in any way conflict with the goal of God’s incarnation.
 Rather, they complement each other, bringing the true significance of God’s incarnation to fuller completion.
 Because the incarnate flesh is referred to as “Son of man” or “the Christ,” the exterior of today’s Christ cannot be spoken of in the same terms as Jesus Christ.
 After all, this flesh is called “Son of man” and is in the image of a body of flesh.
 Every stage of God’s work contains meaning of considerable depth.
 The reason Jesus was conceived by the Holy Spirit is because He was to redeem sinners.
 He had to be without sin.
 But only in the end, when He was forced to become the likeness of sinful flesh and took on the sins of the sinners, did He rescue them from the cursed cross, the cross with which God chastised humanity.
 (The cross is God’s tool for cursing and chastising humanity; whenever cursing and chastising are mentioned, it is with specific reference to sinners.)
 The goal was to make it so that all sinners would repent and, by means of the crucifixion, to cause them to confess their sins.
 That is, for the sake of redeeming all mankind, God was incarnated in a body of flesh that was conceived by the Holy Spirit and took on Himself the sins of all mankind.
 To describe this in everyday language, He offered a holy body of flesh in exchange for all sinners, which is the equivalent of Jesus being placed as a “sin offering” in front of Satan to “beseech” Satan to take the whole of innocent mankind that it had trampled and give them back to God.
 That is why conception by the Holy Spirit was necessary to the accomplishment of this stage of the work of redemption.
 This was a necessary condition, a “peace treaty” in the battle between God the Father and Satan.
 That is why it was only after Jesus was handed over to Satan that this stage of work was concluded.
 However, God’s work of redemption has today achieved a previously unparalleled degree of magnificence, and Satan has no further pretext to make demands, so God no longer needs to be conceived by the Holy Spirit to be incarnated.
 Since God is inherently holy and innocent, God in this incarnation is no longer the Jesus of the Age of Grace.
 However, He is still being incarnated for the sake of God the Father’s will and for the sake of bringing God the Father’s wishes to completion.
 Surely this is not an unreasonable way of explaining things?
 Must God’s incarnation conform to a given set of rules?

 Many people look in the Bible for evidence, hoping to find a prophecy of God’s incarnation.
 How can man, with his confused and disjointed thoughts, know that God long ago stopped “working” in the Bible and has “leaped” beyond its bounds to take on, with zest and appetite, the work that He had long planned out but never told man about?
 People are too lacking in sense.
 After the merest taste of God’s disposition, they mount a platform and sit in a high-class “wheelchair” in complete nonchalance to inspect God’s work, even going so far as to start educating God with bombastic and rambling talk about everything under the sun.
 Many an “old man,” wearing reading glasses and stroking his beard, opens up the yellowed pages of the “old almanac” (Bible) that he has been reading for a lifetime.
 With muttered words and eyes that seem to flash with spirit, he turns now to the Book of Revelation, now to the Book of Daniel, and now to the Book of Isaiah which is so well known to everyone.
 Staring at page after page packed dense with tiny words, he reads in silence, his brain ceaselessly turning over.
 Suddenly the hand stroking the beard stops and begins tugging at it.
 Now and then one hears the sound of beard hairs being torn.
 Such unusual behavior takes one aback.
 “Why use such force?
 What is he so mad about?”
 Looking once again at the old man, we see that his brows are now bristling.
 The hairs of the silvered brows have descended, like goose feathers, precisely two centimeters from this old man’s eyelids, as if by chance and yet so perfectly, as the old man keeps his eyes glued to the pages that look as if they are mildewed.
 After going back over the same pages a number of times, he cannot help but jump to his feet and begins chattering as if making small-talk[3] with someone, though the gleam emanating from his eyes has not left the almanac.
 Suddenly he covers up the present page and turns to “another world.”
 His movements are so hurried[4] and frightening, almost taking people by surprise.
 Presently, the mouse that had come out of its hole and, during his silence, was just starting to feel relaxed enough to move about freely, becomes so alarmed by his unexpected movements that it runs swiftly back into the hole and disappears into it like a puff of smoke, never to appear again.
 And now the old man’s left hand resumes its temporarily suspended motion of stroking his beard, up and down, up and down.
 He moves away from his seat, leaving the book on the desk.
 The wind comes in through the crack in the door and the open window, mercilessly blowing the book shut, and then open again.
 There is an inexpressible forlornness about the scene, and except for the sound of the book’s pages being rustled by the wind, all creation seems to have fallen silent.
 He, with hands clasped behind his back, paces back and forth across the room, now stopping, now starting, shaking his head from time to time, and in his mouth he seems to be repeating the words, “Oh!
 God!
 Would You really do that?”
 From time to time he also says, with a nod, “O God!
 Who can fathom Your work?
 Is it not hard to search for Your footprints?
 I believe You do not do things to make trouble without a good reason.”
 Presently, the old man knits his brows tightly and squeezes his eyes shut, showing a look of embarrassment, and also an exceedingly pained expression, as if he is about to make a slow and deliberate calculation.
 Poor old man!
 To have lived all his life and then “unfortunately” come upon this matter so late in the day.
 What can be done about it?
 I too am at a loss and powerless to do anything.
 Who is to blame that his old almanac grows yellow with age?
 Who is to blame that his beard and brows all cover, unrelentingly, like white snow, the different parts of his face?
 It is as if his hairs in his beard represent his seniority.
 Yet who knew man could become foolish to such a degree that he would go looking for the presence of God in an old almanac?
 How many sheets of paper can an old almanac have?
 Can it really record with complete accuracy all of God’s deeds?
 Who dares to guarantee that?
-Yet man actually thinks to seek God’s appearance and to meet God’s will by means of parsing words and splitting hairs,[5] hoping thereby to enter into life.
+Yet man actually thinks to seek God’s appearance and to satisfy God’s intentions by means of parsing words and splitting hairs,[5] hoping thereby to enter into life.
 Is trying to enter life this way as easy as it sounds?
 Is this not false reasoning of the most absurdly preposterous kind?
 Do you not find this laughable?

 Footnotes: